jasdumas/jasdumas.github.io/_posts/2017-01-04-choosing-a-stat-test-with-beer.md

 # 19                     19
 ```

-As the p-value is larger than our 0.05 significance level, we can fail to reject the null hypothesis that there is no difference in the attendance count for each weekend day.
-Tis type of statistical test could be useful for breweries to determine if having tours on either day of the weekend resulted in a statistical difference in attendance.
+As the p-value is larger than our 0.05 significance level, we can fail to reject the null hypothesis and there is no statistical difference in the attendance count for each weekend day.
+This type of statistical test could be useful for breweries to determine if having tours on either day of the weekend resulted in a statistical difference in attendance.

 ## [ANOVA (Analysis of Variance)](https://en.wikipedia.org/wiki/Analysis_of_variance)